IsaacTheEddy/One_Piece_Song_API/README.md

 "token": "6e2a9c88-4c78-499c-8214-f0da51a866ae"
 ```

-Now remove the Authorization header and Add the following to your Headers
+Now disable the Authorization header and Add the following to your Headers

 ```
-Key: X-Token, Field: token recieved(exmp: "token": "6e2a9c88-4c78-499c-8214-f0da51a866ae").
+Key: X-Token, Field: token recieved (exmp: 6e2a9c88-4c78-499c-8214-f0da51a866ae).
 ```

 ### Third